Register House Departments Roll of Honour 1914-1918

-Born 12 July 1860, Edinburgh, son of Alexander Forbes, Principal Keeper of Register of Deeds.
+Born 12 July 1860, Edinburgh, son of Alexander Forbes, Principal Keeper of Register of Deeds, and his wife Jessie Cream Henderson.
 Began employment as Engrossing Clerk in Deeds Office in about 1892.
 Married Mary Harmer Hurry, 2 August 1899, Edinburgh.
 Enlisted 16 February 1915, giving his age as 49.
 Began in 1st and 2nd Supplementary Companies, 4th Battalion, Royal Scots, next posted to 1st Company, National Reserve Guard (Private 14992) and transferred to 201 Protection Company, Royal Defence Corps, 29 April 1916, and in August 1917 to 1st Battalion, RDC, guarding Methil Docks in Fife.
 He was promoted to Corporal, but in October 1917 his request to revert to Private caused his immediate transfer to the Army Pay Corps, Nottingham (Private 17045).
 Promoted to Corporal, 9 October 1918.
 Disembodied from Army, 2 January 1920.
 Died 22 October 1925, Edinburgh, aged 65.

 George Alexander Nisbet Ironside